 - I will take the time during the day to pause and relax my muscles and refresh myself.

-- I am confident of my ability to deal with my health
+- I am confident in my ability to deal with my health

 The brain is a sponge